hickeyma/granite-io-examples/reasoning_example.md

     print(f"{choice.text}\n")
 ```

-Now the response from the model is far more detailed and nuanced around how it arrived at its answer:
+Now the response from the model is far more detailed and explains around how it arrived at its answer (it provides a "thought process" part):

 ```shell
 Here is my thought process: